ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ## Cluserting

+1. What is the role of the "K" in K-means?
+2. What are the advantages of K-means clustering?

 5. k-means clustering.
     1. How would you choose the value of k?
     1. If the labels are known, how would you evaluate the performance of your k-means clustering algorithm?